hltj/kotlin-web-site-cn/docs/topics/object-declarations.md

 }
 ```

 Note that anonymous objects can be used as types only in local and private declarations.
 If you use an anonymous object as a
 return type of a public function or the type of a public property, the actual type of that function or property
-will be the declared supertype of the anonymous object, or `Any` if you haven't declared any supertype.
+will be the declared supertype of the anonymous object, or `Any` if you didn't declare any supertype.
 Members added
 in the anonymous object will not be accessible.

 ```kotlin
 class C {